jolynch/website/content/posts/jimmy_johns_and_web_services.md

    the likelihood that a worker is idle.
 2. They have more than one accept worker in case an order takes a long time to accept.
-This helps ensure we don't run into the slow request problem where a single slow item blocks the whole queue
+This helps ensure we don't run into the slow request problem where a single slow item blocks the whole queue.
 3. Finally, they hand the customer back the ticket and tell them to go to the end of the processing pipeline to receive their order _directly from the worker making the sandwich_.
 That's right, Jimmy John's does _direct return_